Best places to eat Chicago: the City of Great Taste!

 In the last 15 years, Chicago has shaken off its midwest, meat-and-potatoes history and blazed forth in the world of creative – and delicious! – culinary exploration.
 Now boasting 24 Michelin starred restaurants and a variety of experimental chefs noted amongst the best in the world, the City of Big Shoulders is also the City of Great Taste!

-This May, Chicago will be hosting the James Beard Awards – an extraordinary honor bestowed upon chefs, restaurants and others in the food industry.
-Ever since its inception, the James Beard Awards have been hosted in New York City; moving the events to Chicago is creating an exciting buzz of pop-ups, special chef tastings, and a multi-cultural culinary exploration as chefs and diners come in from all over the world.
-The James Beard Awards are announced March 24th, and the gala awards ceremony will be held in Chicago May 4th.
-It’s the perfect time to visit Chicago to experience a wide array of phenomenal chefs offering pop-ups and special menus.
+Chicago has been host to the James Beard Awards – an extraordinary honor bestowed upon chefs, restaurants and others in the food industry.
+Ever since its inception, the James Beard Awards have been hosted in New York City; moving the events to Chicago in 2015 created an exciting buzz of pop-ups, special chef tastings, and a multi-cultural culinary exploration as chefs and diners come in from all over the world.
+It was the perfect time to visit Chicago to experience a wide array of phenomenal chefs offering pop-ups and special menus.

-However, dining with kids can be challenging – and elaborate tasting menus may not be the food – or the price – your little ones will appreciate.
+However, dining with kids can be challenging.
+An elaborate tasting menus may not be the food – or the price – your little ones will appreciate.
 Not to fear – Chicago offers hundreds of completely accessible, creative dining options for those of us toting tots but not willing to sacrifice taste!
 Here’s a short list of kid-friendly*, culinarily delicious dining options.

 Antique Taco: A small storefront in Wicker Park, the menu changes seasonally but always offers a riff on the basics: delicious fish tacos with smoked cabbage and scallions, juicy ribeye topped with cheese and pineapple, and mushroom tacos topped with escabeche and cilantro.
 Additional options include cheese curds, empanadas and soups, and they also offer up a kids quesadilla.
 The horchata milkshake is a fantastic treat for everyone at the table – and the fresh margaritas and beer options give the parents a nice treat as well.
 Do be careful with tiny tastebuds and ask about spiciness before ordering.
 Open Tuesday through Sunday, antiquetaco.com.

 Arami Sushi: We discovered that our daughter loves sushi – and Arami’s is some of the best in town (and a bib gourmand notes that Michelin agrees!)
-A casual neighborhood joint with a spacious dining room featuring a sushi bar and skylights gives kids a lot to look at, and the menu gives parents lots to choose from.
+A casual neighborhood joint with a spacious dining room featuring a sushi bar and skylights gives kids a lot to look at.
+The menu gives parents lots to choose from too.
 Ramen is a sure hit for the kiddos – watch them slurp their noodles with pleasure!
 The sushi is fresh and creative.
 Be sure to ask your server for their recommendations – the chef likes to experiment, and sometimes the best items haven’t made it to the menu yet! aramichicago.com

 Cellar Door Provisions: Located on the north edge of Logan Square, this friendly bakery-cafe has a focused, farm-to-table menu that changes weekly.
 They feature a cornerstone of delicious baked goods that come out of the oven on rotation in the mornings: croissants and kougin amann, a delicious, cinnamony morning bun, scones and tea cakes tempt from their pretty arrangements.
 Heartier breakfast includes quiche, and the Staff Meal: soft egg, fresh greens, and their unbelievable bread, slathered with fresh butter.
 Lunch options usually include a soup, a salad, and delicious, thick cut open face sandwiches piled high with the freshest ingredients.
 You can while away a quiet morning sharing pastries with your little ones, or pop in on a bustling weekend when you might catch a folk band playing a tune!
 Wednesday through Sunday, 8am-3pm, cellardoorprovisions.com.